UoA-CARES/RPE-PER/README.md

-# Reward Prediction Error Prioritised Experience Replay
+# Reward Prediction Error Prioritised Experience Replay (RPE-PER)
 The following repository contains the PyTorch implementation of *Reward Prediction Error Prioritisation Experience Replay* (RPE-PER).
 It is integrated into two off-policy  RL algorithms: TD3 and SAC.

 The algorithm is tested on [MuJoCo](https://www.gymlibrary.dev/environments/mujoco/index.html) continuous control suite.